 10. Keep the cookies in an airtight container to prevent from drying out for up to 10 days.

 A sprinkle of dried flowers brings any dessert up a notch, don’t you think?
-If you missed my other Moroccan-inspired desserts be sure to check them out below:
+If you missed my other Moroccan-inspired dessert be sure to check them out below:

 Will you be trying out this Moroccan pistachio rose cookie recipe?